vatpac-technology/sops/docs/2607-update/walton.md

 		| Jet     | PKS VOR  | **TEEVE Q** SID, Relevant Transition |
 		| Non-Jet | KAMBA    | **KAMBA Q** SID |
 		| Non-Jet | All others | As per Jets |

+         Aircraft **not** planned via any of these waypoints shall receive amended routing via the most appropriate SID terminus, unless the pilot indicates they are unable to accept a Procedural SID.

 ## ATIS
 ### Operational Info
-The Operational Information field should be updated to reflect the level of controlled airspace within the SY C10 area when it is lowered overnight.
+The OPR INFO field should be updated to reflect the level of controlled airspace within the SY C10 area when it is lowered overnight.

 | Condition    | OPR INFO Field |
 | ------------ | -------------- |